Edward Ford (courtier): Honours

 For his service to the Crown, Edward Ford was appointed Member of the Royal Victorian Order (MVO) in 1949, Companion of the Order of the Bath (CB) in 1952, knighted as Knight Commander of the Royal Victorian Order (KCVO) in 1957, advanced to Knight Commander of the Order of the Bath (KCB) in 1967 and promoted to the Knight Grand Cross of the Royal Victorian Order (GCVO) in 1998.
 He received the Emergency Reserve Decoration (ERD) in 1987, having long served as a reserve officer, and reaching the rank of Lieutenant-Colonel.
 He was also a fellow of the Royal Society of Arts, served as Deputy Lieutenant of Northamptonshire (DL) and High Sheriff of Northamptonshire.
 He was Prime Warden of the Goldsmiths' Company in 1979.

 He was the literary executor of Sir Alan Lascelles.
 Despite the sensitive nature of their contents, he managed to secure permission for Sir Alan's wartime diaries to be published.
 King's Counsellor was launched in 2006, a few weeks before his death.

 Personal life

 He married his wife, Virginia, in 1949, the widow of John Metcalfe Polk.
 She was the daughter of the banker Robert Henry Brand, 1st Baron Brand and Phyllis Langhorne, a sister of Nancy Astor.
 His wife died in 1995.

 Death

-He died in London, survived by their two sons and a stepson.
+He died in London, on 19 November 2006, aged 96.
+He was survived by his and Virginia's two sons and a stepson.
 A second stepson predeceased him.